dumindagamage/dataAnalyticsProject01/README.md

 * Referred to Code Institute learning materials to review data visualization techniques.
 * Perplexity AI supported idea generation and clarification, while GitHub Copilot assisted with code review and optimization.

-### Content ---
+### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- Some sections of README were refined using ChatGPT.

 ### Media ---
 - The photos used on the home and sign-up page are from This Open-Source site
 - The images used for the gallery page were taken from this other open-source site

-## Acknowledgements (optional)
+## Acknowledgements
-* Thank you to everyone who supported me throughout this project.
+* Thank you to everyone who supported me in neumerous ways throughout this project.
 * To my course instructor, for helping me refine my thought process in data cleaning and transformation.
 * And to my fellow team members, for their collaboration both when they helped me overcome challenges and when I could return the favor.